fwiffo/klipper-config/README.md

 override them.

-This is inconsistent with other limits set in Klipper firmware (velocity, build volume, temperature, etc.) and contrary to their naming and the Klipper documentation.
+This is inconsistent with other limits set in Klipper firmware (velocity, build volume, temperature, etc.), contradicts their naming, and is inconsistent with the Klipper documentation.
 Generally, firmware limits are provided to protect the printer in the event of an inadvertant slicer misconfiguration, but since the acceleration settings are ignored, they serve no purpose.

 [This is apparently intended behavior](https://github.com/Klipper3d/klipper/blob/master/docs/Config_Changes.md) (20210430).

-To make things work as expected, I've overriden `M204` to respect these limits.
+To make things work as expected, I've overriden `M204` to respect acceleration limits.

 ## Misc. quality-of-life macros